Requirements

 All bugs linked from the upload must be public.
 If required information exists in private bugs that cannot be made public, you must first create a separate public bug report in Launchpad and use that to present the required information instead.

 Keep in mind that certain packages can change source package names between releases.
 In that case, if the given bug applies to a different source package that replaced the old one in a later releases, this source package has to be added as ‘Also affecting’.
-Make sure that the devel releases package has the bug fixed before proceeding.
+Make sure that the development releases package has the bug fixed before proceeding.

-• If a change (eg. from upstream) is known to exceed the scope of a standing exception to regular requirements, this must be pointed out
+• If a change (e.g. from upstream) is known to exceed the scope of a standing exception to regular requirements, this must be pointed out

 Special cases that must be mentioned